Nick DeVito and Ben Goldacre

 Nicholas J DeVito is a researcher at the EBM Datalab at the University of Oxford.

-Competing interests: ND is employed on BG’s LJAF grant.
+Competing interests: ND is employed on BG’s LJAF grant and is a Naji Foundation Scholar at the University of Oxford.